 Some sites break with he norm and prefer to place the form at the bottom of the page, where scrolling ends.
 This can be an effective way to draw the visitor in if the content (or offer) is strong enough.

 For example, downloading free content which can be “Sold” through the page’s content, with the form (and free download) only coming at the end.
 As long as there is an opportunity to download the content above the fold, the positioning can work well for generating conversions.
+Read our guide to conversion rate optimization for more CRO tips.

 Lead Generation In Disguise